We’ve all been there.

 If you’re struggling with cravings, there are many resources out there that can help you!

-Be sure to journal so that you can map out your inner dynamics and get to the root of your real issues.
+Be sure to journal to map out your inner dynamics and get to the root of your real issues.
 Read here for some journaling quotes and tips!
 Thanks for reading!